EMazarakis/Ecosystem/README.md

 # Ecosystem
-Simulation of an Ecosystem with gui by QT Creator.
+Simulation of an Ecosystem with GUI by QT Creator.

 # Flora of the Ecosystem!